 Gantt Chart – “What Is It?”, “How It Helps?”, And “Who Uses It?”

 Most of you have already heard of Gantt charts.
 In fact, many of you are either using or are planning to use Gantt chart templates in your projects.
 Gantt chart is an exclusive tool that any team or project manager can use.
 It’s a visual timeline of projects and all the associated tasks and resources over time.
 Let’s move on to the uses of Gantt charts.
-Typically, teams and individuals across industries use Gantt chart for planning projects and staying on top of every task scheduled.
+Typically, teams and individuals across industries use the Gantt chart to plan projects and stay on top of every scheduled task.
 Here are the details of the project that a Gantt shows in the simplest, visual form:

 What Should Be Included In A Gantt Chart?